-The draft AGS 2023-24 is scheduled to be published with the draft Statement of Accounts by the end of June 2024.
+The AGS 2023-24 will be published with the Statement of Accounts 2023-24.

 2. What is Corporate Governance?

 Corporate Governance is defined as how organisations ensure that they are doing the right things, in the right way, for the right people in a timely, inclusive, open, honest, and accountable manner.
 The Council's governance framework comprises the systems and processes, cultures, and values by which the Council is directed and controlled.
 It enables the Council to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.